 Ironically, sometimes it is the very act of censoring a scene that gives it its Too Soon quality.
 A seemingly innocuous scene has been edited out of a repeat; the only explanation is that it referred to the same kind of situation as in Current Issue X. What was a vague connection has now been made explicit.

-For obvious reasons, what qualifies as Too Soon is a matter of opinion (see: Black Comedy).
-Johnny Carson famously found out in the 1970s that the Lincoln assassination was still Too Soon for his audience, while few comedians even today are brave enough to poke fun at Kennedy's murder (although the conspiracy theories have come in for their share of ridicule).
+For obvious reasons, what qualifies as Too Soon is a matter of opinion.
+(See: Black Comedy) Johnny Carson famously found out in the 1970s that the Lincoln assassination was still Too Soon for his audience, and few comedians even today are brave enough to poke fun at Kennedy's murder (although the conspiracy theories have come in for their share of ridicule).

 Easier for dramatic series to avert than comedy series, since at least in dramas the sensitive subject matter is being tackled with a degree of seriousness and respect.
-On the other hand, it's a comedy series' prerogative to satirize and make light of its subject matter, which may be seen as more offensive.
+In contrast, it's the prerogative of a comedy series to satirize and make light of its subject matter, which may be seen as more offensive.
 If the satire isn't aimed directly at the target, though, audiences might even find it more offensive.